rjohnson2590/backbone-tutorials/Tutorial.md

         }
     });

-The next thing we need to do is actually create instances of both our model and a view attached to said model:
+The next thing we need to do is actually create instances of both our model and a view attached to said model.
+The instances need to use DOM elements, so they should be wrapped in a `$(document).ready(function () {})`.

     var counterModel = new Counter();

     var counterView = new CounterView({model : counterModel});
     counterView.render();

-We&rsquo;re almost done, but we still need to set our event handlers.
-The first one that we&rsquo;re going to do is the `model` event &ldquo;change&rdquo;, which will fire whenever an attribute of the model changes:
+We're almost done, but we still need to set our event handlers.
+The first one that we're going to do is the `model` event "change", which will fire whenever an attribute of the model changes:

     counterModel.on("change", function () {
         counterView.render();
     });

-Specifically, we&rsquo;re saying that whenever the model changes the only thing we need to do is re-render the associated view.
+Specifically, we're saying that whenever the model changes the only thing we need to do is re-render the associated view.
 This takes care of the direction of

     model ===> view ===> DOM

 but what about the reverse direction?
-To do that, we&rsquo;re going to install an event handler on the button so that whenever it is clicked, the counter will increment
+To do that, we're going to install an event handler on the button so that whenever it is clicked, the counter will increment

-    counterView.$el.on("button click", function () {
+    counterView.$el.on("click","button", function () {
         var mod = counterView.model;
         var currVal = mod.get("value");
         mod.set("value",currVal+1);